thundergnat/Lingua-EN-Numbers/README.md

   * value; optional, string to use for the "0" years after a millennium.
 Default 'oh-'.
 Change to ' ought-' or some other string if desired.

+Follows the common American English convention for years:

     2015 -> twenty fifteen.